-The fine-tuned model, namely Qwen3-32B-finetune was hosted on a dedicated compute node equipped with an NVIDIA A100 GPU (80 GB VRAM).
-The same hardware was also used during the fine-tuning process to accelerate training efficiency.
-For inference, the model was exposed via an API endpoint tunneled through \texttt{ngrok}, allowing the attacker machine to interact with the model as an external service.
-This separation ensured that LLM inference did not compete with penetration testing tasks for system resources, while also replicating realistic deployment conditions where models are often served remotely.
+The fine-tuned model, namely Qwen3-32B-finetune is hosted on a dedicated compute node equipped with an NVIDIA A100 GPU having 80 GB VRAM.
+The same hardware is also used during the fine-tuning process to accelerate training efficiency.
+For inference, the model is exposed via an API endpoint tunneled through \texttt{ngrok}, allowing the attacker machine to interact with the model as an external service.
+This separation ensured that LLM inference did not compete with pentest tasks for system resources, while also replicating realistic deployment conditions where models are often served remotely.